Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- SMU is 2-1 against the spread and 4-0 overall when it scores more than 67.4 points.
+- Wisconsin has a 2-2 record against the spread and a 3-1 record overall when scoring more than 64 points.

 Bet on this or any college basketball matchup at BetMGM